Flickdm/tianocore-wiki.github.io/platforms-packages/core-packages/ArmPkg-Debugging.md

 ### Debugging initial bring-up code (SEC phase)

-<u>Scope:</u> The UEFI Debug Support has not been initialized yet.
-And
-the platform crashes before the UART or any output are available to the firmware engineer.
+Scope: The UEFI Debug Support has not been initialized yet.
+And the platform crashes before the UART or any output are available to the firmware engineer.